 - Complete mailing addresses of employers, including ZIP code and the city in which the business is physically located.

 - The start and end dates with each employer including month, day, and year

-- Employment authorization number and expiration date (if a non-citizen)
+- An employment authorization number and expiration date (if a non-citizen).

 - If claimant served in the military the past 18 months, their DD 214 #4 Form.
 They must call the Nebraska Claims Center to file a military claim.